anupamahalder/Java_Development/OOP/OOP Details/Class and Object/README.md

 ```
 We will create private constructor of a class to not give access to create an object.
 Mostly for security access.

+### 2. Abstraction:
+- Abstraction is a process in which we hide the background implementation details.
+It provides only essential details.
+It is called implementation hiding.
+- To implement abstraction we have
+1. abstract keyword
+2. interface (blueprint)